 3 b.
-The chairman and the other members of the authority, including the additional tenant member, shall: (1) exercise direct oversight of the authority's chief executive officer or general manager and other managers or supervisors in the effective and ethical management of the 7 8 authority; (2) understand, review and monitor the implementation of 9 fundamental financial and management controls and operational decisions of the authority; (3) adopt a code of ethics for officers and employees 10 11 of the authority consistent with section eight hundred six of the general municipal law; (4) perform each of their duties as board members, 12 including but not limited to those imposed by this section, in good 13 14 faith and with that degree of diligence, care and skill which an ordi-15 narily prudent person in like position would use under similar circumstances, and may take into consideration the views and policies of any 16 elected official or body, or other person and ultimately apply independ-17 ent judgment in the best interest of the authority, its mission and the 18 19 public.
-At the time that each member takes and subscribes his or her 20 oath of office, or within sixty days after the effective date of this 21 paragraph if the member has already taken and subscribed his or her oath 22 of office, execute an acknowledgment, in a form consistent with the one prescribed by the New York independent authorities budget office estab-23 24 lished pursuant to title two of article one of the public authorities 25 law in which the board member acknowledges that he or she understands his or her role, and fiduciary responsibilities as set forth in subparagraph four of this paragraph, and acknowledges that he or she under-
+The chairperson and the other members of the authority, including the additional tenant member, shall: (1) exercise direct oversight of the authority's chief executive officer or general manager and other 7 managers or supervisors in the effective and ethical management of the authority; (2) understand, review and monitor the implementation of 9 fundamental financial and management controls and operational decisions 10 of the authority; (3) adopt a code of ethics for officers and employees 11 of the authority consistent with section eight hundred six of the general municipal law; (4) perform each of their duties as board members, 12 including but not limited to those imposed by this section, in good 13 14 faith and with that degree of diligence, care and skill which an ordi-15 narily prudent person in like position would use under similar circumstances, and may take into consideration the views and policies of any 16 elected official or body, or other person and ultimately apply independ-17 ent judgment in the best interest of the authority, its mission and the 18 19 public.
+At the time that each member takes and subscribes his or her 20 oath of office, or within sixty days after the effective date of this 21 paragraph if the member has already taken and subscribed his or her oath 22 of office, execute an acknowledgment, in a form consistent with the one prescribed by the New York independent authorities budget office estab-23 lished pursuant to title two of article one of the public authorities 24 25 law in which the board member acknowledges that he or she understands his or her role, and fiduciary responsibilities as set forth in subparagraph four of this paragraph, and acknowledges that he or she understands his or her duty of loyalty and care to the organization and 1 2 commitment to the authority's mission and the public interest.